A Comprehensive Guide to Self Storage

 Whether for domestic or commercial use, keeping your vehicles in storage frees up space at home and most importantly, gives them another level of protection.
 For tradesmen and other people who keep tools and other important items in their vans overnight, the extra security that you get when you park it in a self storage facility is invaluable.
 You can access your vehicle as and when you need to and the rental agreements are flexible.

 Something that’s important to consider is how to store things carefully, in order to protect them for the duration of the lease.

 We always say, as a general rule you should put everything into boxes and anything that will not fit into boxes should be covered.
 Boxes should be filled to capacity but not overfilled; partially full or bulging boxes may tip or collapse.
 We sell boxes and a whole range of other packing supplies at each of our facilities.

-Another key thing to bear in mind is that your belongings aren’t automatically covered by insurance if you use self storage, you’ll need to check whether your items are covered by your home contents insurance if you take the items away from home (some insurance companies cover this but not all), if they aren’t, we recommend taking out separate insurance – ours is from NZI and costs as little as a cup of coffee per month.
+Another key thing to bear in mind is that your belongings aren’t automatically covered by insurance if you use self storage, you’ll need to check whether your items are covered by your home contents insurance if you take the items away from home (some insurance companies cover this but not all), if they aren’t, we recommend taking out separate insurance – ours costs as little as a cup of coffee per month.

 If you’re moving boxes and furniture into self storage on a damp, rainy day or if you’re storing any aquatic equipment, it’s really important to dry all of the items thoroughly before leaving them in your storage unit.
 Otherwise, regardless of whether you use our recommended furniture or mattress covers, you could encourage mould or mildew to develop on the items.